felixrieseberg/azure-node4/README.md

 # Run Node.js 4.0 on Azure
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 Node.js 4.0 is the first "merged" version of Node.js and io.js, combining their powers for the good of humanity and JavaScript developers everywhere - especially those using modern EcmaScript features.
-A first RC is now available - and can be easily deployed on Azure.
+The stable version now available - and can be easily deployed on Azure.

-This repository contains the files required to run the latest release candidate of Node.js 4.0 on Azure Web Apps.
+This repository contains the files required to run the Node.js 4.0.0 (Stable) on Azure Web Apps.

 ## Usage
 Simply include .deployment, deploy_node4.sh and iisnode.yml in your project.
 Done!
 Or, if you'd like to be even faster - simply click the 'Deploy to Azure' button on this page!

-> Monitor this repository for an update as soon as a new RC or the final version of Node.js is available - you will have to update your scripts!

-Please note that *native modules are currently not supported*, as all published versions of npm will result in node-gyp not knowing "where to download stuff from".

 ## Creating a Node 4.0 Website from Scratch
 - Sign up for an Azure account.
 You can run up to 10 websites on Azure for free, so any account will do - for instance the [pay-as-you-go account with free trial credits](http://azure.microsoft.com/en-us/pricing/free-trial/) or the included accounts coming with [BizSpark for startups](http://www.bizspark.com) or the [GitHub Student Developer Pack](https://education.github.com/pack).